Motorcycle License in Rhode Island

 Getting Your RI Motorcycle License

-Once you've held your permit for at least 30 days without incident, you can go to any RI Division of Motor Vehicles office and provide your:
+Once you've completed a motorcycle safety course, you can go to any RI Division of Motor Vehicles office and provide your:

 The DMV will then issue you your Rhode Island motorcycle license!
 Your endorsement will expire on the same day as your standard RI driver's license.